-WASHINGTON, D.C. – Today, in the biggest step forward for clean water in more than a decade, the Environmental Protection Agency and the Army Corps of Engineers proposed a rule to close loopholes in the Clean Water Act that leave more than half of America’s streams and millions of acres of wetlands at risk of unchecked pollution and development.
+Denver, Colorado – Today, in the biggest step forward for clean water in more than a decade, the Environmental Protection Agency proposed a rule to close loopholes in the Clean Water Act that leave 68% of Colorado’s streams and millions of acres of wetlands at risk of unchecked pollution and development.

 This rulemaking comes after a decade of uncertainty over the jurisdiction of the Clean Water Act, following polluter-led Supreme Court challenges in 2001 and 2006.
-The rule, which could be finalized by the end of this year, would restore Clean Water Act protections to 20 million acres of wetlands and more than half our nation’s streams, restoring protections to the drinking water for 117 million Americans.
+The rule, which could be finalized as soon as later this year, would restore Clean Water Act protections to many of Colorado’s wetlands and nearly 70% of Colorado’s streams.

-With so much at stake, Environment America and its state affiliates have waged an intensive multi-year campaign to restore these Clean Water Act protections – including more than 1 million face-to-face conversations across the country, and rallying more than 400 local elected officials, 300 farmers, and 300 small business owners to call on the Obama administration to take action.
+With so much at stake, Environment Colorado and its sister groups across the country have waged an intensive multi-year campaign to restore these Clean Water Act protections – including more than 1 million face-to-face conversations with people across the country, and rallying more than 100 local elected officials, farmers, and small business owners to call on the Obama administration to take action in Colorado alone.

-In September 2013, the EPA announced plans to move forward with the rulemaking and simultaneously released a draft science report on the connection between smaller streams and wetlands and downstream waters, which makes the scientific case for the rulemaking.
-Members of the public submitted more than 150,000 public comments in support of the report’s findings.
+In September 2013, the EPA announced it was moving forward with the rulemaking to restore Clean Water Act protections to waterways throughout Colorado and across the country.
+It simultaneously released a draft science report on the connection between smaller streams and wetlands and downstream waters, which makes the scientific case for the rulemaking.
+Members of the public submitted more than 150,000 public comments in support of the report’s findings that these waterways merit protection under the law.

-“When finalized, this rule will be the biggest step forward for clean water in more than a decade,” said Alt.
-“Thank you, Administrator McCarthy and all the staff at the EPA, for fighting to protect clean water.
-We look forward to working with you to get the job done.”
+“When finalized, this rule would be the biggest step forward for clean water more than a decade,” said Stevens.
+“Thank you, Administrator Gina McCarthy and the EPA for fighting to protect clean water.
+Now let’s get the job done.”